 |Oral solution||---||ages 2 years and older|

-For specific dosage information for adults or children, read the product package carefully or talk to your doctor.
+For specific dosage information for adults or children, read the product package carefully or talk to your doctor or pharmacist.

 |Mild side effects||Allegra Allergy||Claritin|